storyprotocol/documentation/docs/Smart Contract Reference/beta-registries/ipaccountregistrysol.md

 Deploys an IPAccount contract with the IPAccount implementation and returns the address of the new IP

-*The IPAccount deployment deltegates to public ERC6551 Registry*
+*The IPAccount deployment delegates to public ERC6551 Registry*

 #### Parameters